Solution playbooks / ERP integrations

 05

-Create admin reports, correction proposals, status summaries, and workflow notes.
+Create admin reports, correction proposals, status summaries, implementation notes, and reusable operating runbooks.

 06